olebole/irafdoc/doc/dataio.wfits.rst

   <!-- Sec='PARAMETERS' Level=0 Label='fits_files' Line='fits_files' -->
   <dd>The output FITS files.
-  Magnetic tape output is assumed if the first two characters of fits_files are <tt>"mt"</tt>, otherwise the disk output is assumed.
+  Magnetic tape output is assumed if the first two characters of fits_files are <span style="font-family: monospace;">"mt"</span>, otherwise the disk output is assumed.
 Tape output will begin at the file number specified in fits_files, e.g. file 5 if fits_files =
-  <tt>"mtb1600[5]"</tt>, and the data in file 5 and succeeding files will be overwritten.
+  <span style="font-family: monospace;">"mtb1600[5]"</span>, and the data in file 5 and succeeding files will be overwritten.
   If no tape file number is specified in fits_files, the newtape parameter is queried, and tape output will begin at BOT (beginning of tape) if newtape = yes, otherwise at EOT (end of tape, after the double EOF).